RaySSharma/foundry-modules/rolltable-buttons/README.md

 * RollTables and Folders containing RollTables both show up (thanks to mistamichal#5724).
 * Added icon to tell Folders apart from RollTables.
 * Folders no longer show unchecked DisplayRoll Tables (thanks to DocWhovian#9234).
+* Added support for changes to rolling methods in FVTT 0.5.6

 ### License